 What Is The Pattern Of the OET Exam?

-The OET has been divided into four subtests.
-They are:
+The OET has four subtests;

-Let’s talk about these subtests one by one:
+Let us talk about these subtests one by one:

 The whole reading subtest is 60 mins, with part A being approximately 15 minutes and the rest of the 45 minutes are for parts B and C.